 As I have a good friend that lives in Lima, we were fortunate to have a local guide and advice on where to eat.
 You can’t really visit Lima without trying Peru’s signature dish, ceviche – pieces of raw white fish in a citrus and coriander dressing.
 We tried it at Punto Azul in Miraflores, and after five months of travelling I haven’t had a better dish, with the possible exception of Buenos Aires steak.

 Before visiting the Chilean capital, we heard quite a few uninspiring stories about it from travellers: just another big city, not worth going out of your way for, not much to do, etc. Don’t believe it.

 Santiago is a huge, dynamic city with a turbulent recent history that continues to hang over it.
 Of South America’s military coups and dictatorships, that of General Pinochet in Chile is probably the best known outside the continent, and anyone born before 1990 grew up in the midst of it.
 As such, it was fascinating to be guided around the city on a walking tour by someone so acutely aware of this political climate.

 On the recommendation of the guide we went to the Museum of Memory and Human Rights, which is among the best museums I have ever visited, with free entry to boot.
 The museum focuses on the dictatorship period with the mission to educate about the atrocities and ensure that the history is not repeated.

-History aside, Santiago was a great place to get out and about.
+History aside, Santiago was a great place to get out and about (check out things to do here).
 In the local institution of Fuente Alemana I had the best sandwich of my life.
 We also popped into to La Piojera – a famous local pub – for a pint of terremoto (fortified wine with pineapple ice cream).
 And, naturally, we walked up a big hill to see the city from above.